cranci1/Waifu2D/README.md

 (may change during time, facs: is already changed)

 ---
-To install the app you can use trollstore and sideloadly ( idk for sideloadly but trollstore yes ), idk why but altstore is broken rn.
+To install the app you can use trollstore, sideloadly, altstore or any other program to install .ipa files

 ---
 ## Things to add: